aleksyara/game-project/README.md

 Please welcome my first game ever made called Blackjack Online.

 I like gambling and everything related to **Las Vegas**.
 This is was the first city I've visited in the **United States** and I was inspired by special atmosphere.
-Since that time, I’ve enjoy playing Blackjack so my choice was obvious.
+Since that time, I’ve enjoy playing Blackjack, so my choice was obvious.

 ### Game Rules